Arizona Fair Debt Collection Laws

 • Attempting to collect any collection fee, attorneys' fee, court costs, or expenses that the debtor is not legally obligated to pay.

-• Threatening to sell the obligation of the debtor to any person, firm, or group.
+• Threatening to sell the debtor's obligation to any person, firm, or group.

 • Misrepresenting the amount of the existing debt.